SOMETHING OLD, SOMETHING NEW

 While, in general, these parts do not look exactly like the original, they are good enough to make a camera functional again.

-I have designed and printed knobs, gears, film masks, film adapters, spools, and even hand grips.
+I have designed and printed knobs, gears, film masks, film adapters, spools, hand grips, and storage products.

 Certo Super-Dollina focus knob: